Waterdrips/waterdrips2.github.io/_posts/2022-06-30-office-build.md

 Along with the power cable I ran 6 CAT6E (internet) cables from the garage, through the building into the trench.
 This could be done by n electrician if you don't know how!
 I saved a few £££ by doing it myself as I work in technology and know what I'm doing.

 > TIP: If you can hire a trench digging machine DO!
-Unless your distance is short it wills ave you A LOT of time.
+Unless your distance is short it will save you A LOT of time.

 ## Ground preparation
 > 2-5 days (spade, wheelbarrow, pickaxe)